nlpfromscratch/nlpfor.me/README.md

   - Slides: <a href="slides/2.
 NLP for me - Data Acquisition and Preprocessing.pdf">2.
 NLP for me - Data Acquisition and Preprocessing.pdf</a>
   - Notebook: <a href="notebooks/2.
 NLP for me - Data Acquisition and Preprocessing.ipynb">2.
 NLP for me - Data Acquisition and Preprocessing.ipynb</a>
 - **Part 3 - Machine Learning and Sentiment Analysis**
+  - Slides: <a href="slides/3.
+NLP for me - Machine Learning & Sentiment Analysis.pdf">3.
+NLP for me - Machine Learning & Sentiment Analysis.pdff</a>
+  - Notebook: <a href="notebooks/3.
+NLP for me - Machine Learning and Sentiment.ipynb">3.
+NLP for me - Machine Learning and Sentiment.ipynb</a>
 - **Part 4 - Unsupervised Methods for NLP**
 - **Part 5 - Deep Learning for Natural Language**